DieFrauen/Backlog-Series-6/Backlog Series VI - Power of Six (README).txt

 |-OVERVIEW---------------------------------------------------------------------------------|

 Closing this roundup, Desceptim foregoes the visual flair of noisy Extra Deck bosses and suchlike, in favor of egregiously efficient and oppressive means of preventing your opponent from accessing their resources, functionally, and literally gating access to their Main Deck and sometimes GY.
-It requires the opponent to stumble upon their triggers and one of your agents will stack a card on top of their pile, sealing the access to cards beneath them.
+It requires the opponent to stumble upon their evocations for one of your agents to stack a card on top of their pile, sealing the access to cards beneath them.
 A level of lockdown that is, in no uncertain terms, diabolical.

 |-DESIGN-----------------------------------------------------------------------------------|